asearer/sandbox/README.md

-An experimental sandbox world written in Python
+An experimental sandbox world written in Python, simply to play around and test out ideas.